meltyourface/blank/posts/Tools-of-art/Crafting-an-Ethereal-Artistic-Shield/index.md

 ## Etheric Shield of Art

-Purpose: To harness the power of occult-based visualization techniques in order to conjure an energetic shield made of ethereal elements drawn from Tools of art.
+**Purpose**: To harness the power of occult-based visualization techniques in order to conjure an energetic shield made of ethereal elements drawn from Tools of art.

 Ritual Overview: